 What causes the anxiety chest tremors feeling?

-Anxiety chest tremors feelings are common sensations associated with the stress response, and symptoms of persistently elevated stress, including the persistently elevated stress caused by being overly anxious.
-Some people say that they have a ‘case of the nerves’ because they are shaking so much.
+Anxiety chest tremors feelings are common symptoms associated with the stress response, and symptoms of chronic stress, including the chronic stress caused by overly apprehensive behavior.
+Some people say that they have a "case of the nerves" because they are shaking so much.

-Just as too much caffeine can cause jitteriness and trembling because caffeine is a stimulant, so can stress and stress-response hyperstimulation, since stress hormones are stimulants.
+Just as too much caffeine can cause jitteriness and trembling because caffeine is a stimulant, so can stress and stress-response hyperstimulation (when the body becomes chronically stressed and stimulated), since stress hormones are stimulants.

-The stress response causes stress hormones to enter the bloodstream where they travel to ‘target’ locations in the body to bring about specific biological, psychological, and emotional changes that prepare the body for immediate action: to fight with or flee from an impending threat.
+The stress response causes stress hormones to enter the bloodstream where they travel to specific locations in the body to bring about distinct biological, psychological, and emotional changes that prepare the body for immediate action: to fight with or flee from an impending threat.